 First Place Winner’s Obligations

-- The First Place winner will be named Composer-in-Residence with the Arapahoe Philharmonic for the 2018–2019 and 2019–2020 concert seasons.
+- The First Place winner will be named Composer-in-Residence with the Arapahoe Philharmonic for two concert seasons.
 An audio and video recording of the composer’s performed works will be made.
 These recordings become the property of the Arapahoe Philharmonic.
 The winner will receive a copy of each.

-- The First Place winner is required to attend rehearsals during the concert week involving composer’s works (Tuesday and Friday evenings at 7:30 p.m.), in addition to the concert.
-Performance date of the commissioned work during the 2019–2020 season will be mutually agreed upon by Music Director and candidate.
+- The First Place winner is required to attend rehearsals during the concert week involving composer’s works (usually Tuesday and Thursday evenings at 7:30 p.m.), in addition to the concert.
+Performance date of the commissioned work will be mutually agreed upon by Music Director and candidate.

 2014-2015 & 2015-2016: Edgar F. Girtain IV